meilisearch/specifications/text/0096-auto-batching.md

 `--max-documents-per-batch <NUM>` allows setting a limit to the maximum number `NUM` of documents that can be indexed together within a single batch.

-Since the batch must contain at least one update, this value can be exceeded.
+Since the batch can't split one update in half, this value is rounded up to the number of documents in the last document addition.

 If not specified, this is unlimited.
 ### 3.2.4. `--debounce-duration-sec`

-`--debounce-duration-sec <SECS>` wait at least `SECS` seconds between the time the scheduler is notified of a new `task` and the processing of the related batch.
+`--debounce-duration-sec <SECS>` wait at least `SECS` seconds between the time the scheduler is notified of a new `task` and the processing of the next batch.

 Snapshots and dumps are impacted by this debounce duration.
 It means that they will be processed at the end of the current debounce duration.